Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     </property>
     ```

+### Storage volume types

-###   Make sure you have the correct HDFS storage type applied to HDFS DataNode storage volumes, here is an example which sets the SSD, DISK and Archive volumes,
+Make sure you have the correct HDFS storage type applied to HDFS DataNode storage volumes, here is an example which sets the SSD, DISK and Archive volumes,

      ```xml
      <property>